Student Data Protection Statement

 By commencing or enrolling as a SOAS student, you consent to SOAS collecting, storing, using and otherwise processing data about you for any purposes connected with your studies, your health and safety and for other legitimate reasons while you are a student.
 We will also use your data for certain purposes after you cease to be student (see What happens after I finish/graduate?).

 SOAS will only use your data fairly and lawfully in accordance with our obligations under the Data Protection Act.
 This means that we will process your data in a way which respects the Data Protection Principles set down in the Act (see What is Data Protection?), and your rights under the Act (see What are my rights?).
 Any use by SOAS of your data must also be covered by our registration with the Information Commissioner.
-This is available on the Commissioner's website, and describes in a general way how we process personal data about students and other individuals.
+This is available on the Information Commissioner's Office website, and describes in a general way how we process personal data about students and other individuals.

 The Data Protection Act requires us to keep your data secure.
 This means that your confidentiality will be respected, and all appropriate measures will be taken to prevent unauthorised disclosure.
 Only members of staff who need access to relevant parts or all of your data will be authorised to do so.
 Information about you in electronic form will be subject to password and other security restrictions, while paper files will be stored in secure areas with controlled access.
 For further information on data security, see SOAS's Data Protection Policy.